zem464/Calculator-OOP/README.md

 Create a simple calculator using the following:

+        1. In a file, create a class for the calculator.

-        1. The application will ask the user to choose one of the four math operations (Addition, Subtraction, Multiplication and Division)
+        2. The application will ask the user to choose one of the four math operations (Addition, Subtraction, Multiplication and Division)

-        2. The application will ask the user for two numbers
+        3. The application will ask the user for two numbers

-        3. Display the result
+        4. Display the result

-        4. The application will ask if the user wants to try again or not.
+        5. The application will ask if the user wants to try again or not.

-        5. If yes, repeat Step 1.
+        6. If yes, repeat Step 1.

-        6. If no, Display “Thank you!” and the program will exit
+        7. If no, Display “Thank you!” and the program will exit

-        7. Use Python Function and appropriate Exceptions to capture errors during runtime.
+        8. Use Python Function and appropriate Exceptions to capture errors during runtime.

 ## About the Program
 **STEPS**

-1.

-2.

-3.

-4.
+1. Create a python file that will contain the class to be used for the calculator.

+2. Create instance methods for the operations.

+3. Create another python file that will contain the procedures for the calculator.

+4. Import the class from another file to the latter file.

+5. Create an object for the procedure to use the class.

+6. Ask for how many integers are to be input.

+7. Show the possible operations for the corresponding input and ask for the operation to be used.

+8. Use a while loop if there are more use of the calculator.

+9. Ask for the integers to be calculated.

+10. Check the input for operations and equate it to the equivalent operation with the use of the object and the instances in the class.

+11. Print the answer.

 ## Running the Program